GustavoHdezM/Hospital_Environment_Platform/README.md

     ```
                        SCENARIOS

-    NOTE: Comment/uncomment the code section for the scenario to test

     1. Flexible Partitions (FP)
     (in the code, the intervention can be found as "curtains")
     2. Attention Area Separation (AS).